watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 1. Code must be written that communicates with the service desk (such as by starting a conversation or sending a message to a human agent) and satisfies the API contract defined by web chat.
 2. Web chat needs to be given access to that code, so it can run it.

 This repository is intended to help with both of these steps and can be used to build a deployable javascript bundle containing your custom service desk integration.
-However, it is not required to use any of the processes or tools in this repository for that.
-If you have your own front-end application and infrastructure for your website you can copy the appropriate code from step 1 above into your application and build and deploy it using your existing infrastructure; it is not required for the integration to be built and deployed separately.
+However, it is not required to use any of the code, processes or tools in this repository for that.
+If you have your own front-end application and infrastructure for your website you can copy the appropriate code from step 1 above into your application or write your own and build and deploy it using your existing infrastructure; it is not required for the integration to be built and deployed separately.

 You can read more information with our [api documentation](./docs/API.md).